Bolivarian Revolution: International

-In february 2016, the United States Army Combined Arms Center observed: A few years after Chávez rose to power in 1999, he began implementing a political-strategic plan he called the 'Bolivarian Revolution,' which threatened North American rule by promising a Latin American liberation from the Monroe doctrine.
+In February 2016, the United States Army Combined Arms Command observed: A few years after Chávez rose to power in 1999, he began implementing a political-strategic plan he called the 'Bolivarian Revolution,' which threatened North American rule by promising a Latin American liberation from the Monroe doctrine.
 Chávez's plan was characterized by a hostile and confrontational posture toward the United States, actions designed to export Chávez's autocratic, socialist model to other countries of the region, and a foreign policy that embroiled Venezuela in international-level conflicts.

 Chávez was seen as a leader of the "pink tide", a turn towards left-wing governments in Latin American democracies.
 Analysts have pointed out additional anti-American, left-wing populist, and authoritarian-leaning traits in those governments.
 Chávez refocused Venezuelan foreign policy on Latin American economic and social integration by enacting bilateral trade and reciprocal aid agreements, including his "oil diplomacy", making Venezuela more dependent on using oil (its main commodity) and increasing its long-term vulnerability.
-Although Chávez inspired other movements in Latin America to follow his model of chavismo in an attempt to reshape South America, it was later seen as being erratic and his influence internationally became exaggerated, with the pink tide beginning to subside in 2009.
+Although Chávez inspired other movements in Latin America to follow his model of chavismo in an attempt to reshape South America, it was later seen as erratic, and his influence internationally became exaggerated, with the pink tide beginning to subside in 2009.